parse-community/parse-server/README.md

 - [MongoDB](https://www.mongodb.com/) or [PostgreSQL](https://www.postgresql.org/)(with [PostGIS](https://postgis.net) 2.2.0 or higher)
 - Optionally [Docker](https://www.docker.com/)

-### Compabitility
+### Compatibility

 #### MongoDB Support
-Parse Server is continuously tested with the most recent releases of MongoDB to ensure compatibilty.
+Parse Server is continuously tested with the most recent releases of MongoDB to ensure compatibility.
 The rests run against the latest patch version of each MongoDB release.
 We follow the [MongoDB support schedule](https://www.mongodb.com/support-policy) and only test against versions that are officially supported by MongoDB and have not reached their end-of-life date yet.

   | Version     | Latest Patch Version | End-of-Life Date | Compatibility      |
   |-------------|----------------------|------------------|--------------------|